cavaunpeu/willwolf.io-source/content/articles/neurally-embedded-emojis.md

 ## Future work
 In this work, we trained a convolutional variational autoencoder to model the distribution of emojis.
 Next, we trained a Siamese question-answer model to answer text questions with emoji answers.
 Finally, we were able to use the latter to predict on novel emojis from the former.

-Moving forward, I see a few logical next steps:
+Moving forward, I see a few logical steps:

 - Use emoji embeddings that are conscious of sentiment — likely trained via a different network altogether.
 This way, we could make more meaningful (sentiment-based) predictions on novel emojis.
 - Predict on emojis generated from the autoencoder.